 In order for civil society to engage in this process, information and guidance is needed.
 This blog recaps some of the key information and resources that interested civil society will need to attempt to engage with the mechanism, and therefore hopefully inform and improve the response to transnational organized crime.

 Which countries are being reviewed now, and what issues are being examined?

 All the countries to be reviewed have been split into three groups, the first group of which have already begun their self-assessment phase and have been assigned two countries that will review the self-assessment.
-According to the guidelines of the Convention, the timeline for the self-assessment process is as follows, although given the disruption caused by the pandemic, we expect delays to occur:
+According to the guidelines of the Convention, the timeline for the self-assessment process is as follows, although delays are occurring meaning many member states are falling far behind these milestones already:

-The next group of countries will not start their first two-year review cluster until November 2021, and the third group will start in November 2022.
+The next group of 63 countries started their first two-year review cluster in November 2021, and the third group will start in November 2022.

 The mechanism will review four clusters of provisions of the Convention.
 The first cluster to be reviewed is ‘Criminalization and Jurisdiction’.
 This cluster covers articles 2, 5, 6, 8, 9, 10, 15 and 23 of UNTOC; articles 3 and 5 of the Trafficking in Persons Protocol; articles 3, 5 and 6 of the Smuggling of Migrants Protocol; and articles 3, 5 and 8 of the Firearms Protocol.
 To assess their implementation of this cluster of provisions, states will use this UNODC questionnaire.

 The 125 countries with reviews underway are encouraged to engage with civil society during this self-assessment process.
 For civil society actors, time may be of the essence: the window for engagement could be closing soon or for some countries in the first group it may have already close.